Badgerati/Picassio/README.md

 Add/remove website bindings in IIS
 ----------------------------------
 If you already have a website setup in IIS, then Picassio can add/remove binding to an already existing website.

-Note: you cannot use this to add bindings to a website you create in the same palette.
-To setup bindings on a website you're creating as well, use the binding array in the website block.

 The following palette will add an http binding to a website.
 This is rather similar to the binding array for a website:
 ```json